ASD-Blueprint/desktop.gov.au/program/engagement/key-messaging.md

 Key messages for the Prepare and Design phase:

-* We’re bringing greater efficiency and security to the way we work using Microsoft Office 365 (MO365).
+* We're bringing greater efficiency and security to the way we work using Microsoft Office 365 (MO365).
 This change will bring the benefits of a Modern Workplace (MWP) which you can access from any location
 * MO365 is a cloud-based platform that uses tools from Microsoft O365 and it will improve our w ays of working through real time collaboration, efficiency and security
 * The transformation is based on cutting edge, proven, Whole of Government (WoG) advice from the Digital Transformation Agency (DTA)
 * This is an exciting opportunity for our agency, and we will make sure you are informed and supported as we navigate the change together